Suprem R. Das | Assistant Professor

 Google Scholar Page

 Dr. Suprem Das joined the department of industrial and manufacturing systems engineering at K-State as an assistant professor in 2017.
-He is also an affiliated faculty member with the K-State department of electrical and computer engineering.
+He is also an affiliated faculty member with the Mike Wiegers Department of Electrical and Computer Engineering.
 Das holds a doctorate degree in (Applied) Physics from Purdue University.
 His doctoral research was conducted with David B. Janes at Purdue's Birck Nanotechnology Center.
 Before coming to K-State, Das spent one year as a post-doctorate research associate at Purdue's School of Electrical and Computer Engineering and subsequently as a joint research staff member in mechanical engineering at Iowa State University and the Division of Materials Science and Engineering at Ames Laboratory.

 Das' most recent research interests involve additive manufacturing of graphene, nanotubes and inorganic nanowires for sensing and energy applications such as electrochemical sensing and thermoelectric energy generation.
 He is keenly interested in studying transport physics in micro/nano-manufactured devices such as transistors with low dimensional channel materials and applying them to various platforms.
 During his doctorate study, he investigated electrical and electro-thermal transport in nanoelectronic devices such as field effect transistors and graphene-based high-performance transparent conductors.
 Along with his colleagues, he has coined 'co-percolating transport' and 'super-Joule heating' to understand the electrical properties in multicomponent electronic materials.